 Lightwave costs a couple of grand to install, and as an entry-level system, it’s designed for DIY installation.
 The system allows you to control lights, power, blinds, heating and gates with ease.
 As long as you have a Wi-Fi connection, you can control your Lightwave smart home.

 How does Amazon’s Alexa work?

 Alexa is an advanced AI-driven voice assistant.
-It uses complex cloud computing to translate voice commands into instructions that it can act upon.
-For example, you ask Alexa for the news headlines, a joke, the date or time, it can play music to help you sleep better and so much more.
+It uses complex cloud computing to translate voice commands into instructions it acts upon.
+For example, you ask Alexa for the news headlines, a joke, the date or time, it can play music to help you sleep better, and so much more.

-As an Amazon product, Alexa was initially developed installed on Echo devices, Fire tablets and Fire TV sticks.
-Since allowing other manufactures to use the service, Alexa is now compatible with a range of smart devices.
+As an Amazon product, Alexa was initially developed and installed on Echo devices, Fire tablets and Fire TV sticks.
+Since allowing other manufacturers to use the service, Alexa is now compatible with many smart devices.

 So, is Lightwave compatible with Alexa?

 Both the Lightwave first and second generation devices are compatible with Alexa.
 So it doesn’t matter if you’re using a Lightwave Link Hub (Connect Series) or Link Plus Hub (Smart Series), you can painlessly add Alexa into the mix.